-Nevertheless, the proposal meets FVRD Floodplain Management Bylaw No. 0681, 2005 requirements, as the proposal is for a ramada and deck-already constructed, and not for a habitable enclosed expansion to the RV.
+Nevertheless, the proposal meets FVRD Floodplain Management Bylaw No. 0681, 2005 requirements, as the proposal is for an addition (deck extension).
+The portion of the deck addition that creates a larger carport area is not be used as habitable space.